jwoehr/qisjob/README.md

 ## The `qisjob` command

 The `qisjob` command loads and executes [Qiskit](https://qiskit.org) experiments on simulators or on genuine quantum computing hardware such as that found at [IBM Q Experience](https://quantum-computing.ibm.com).
+Input is from one or more OpenQASM 2 source files or from OpenQASM 2 source code provided via standard input (in the absence of file arguments).

 The command also provides some utility functions such as: